 Expenses and Financial Aid

-Students pay Saint Mary's College tuition, room and board, and fees for semester programs.
-For semester and full year programs, all financial aid, with the exception of campus employment and some tuition exchange programs, can be applied to the Rome-JCU program for Saint Mary's students.
-Most scholarships carry to the program, so students pay what they would pay if on campus during the same period.
+Students pay Saint Mary's College tuition, room & board, and a study abroad fee.
+For semester and full year programs, most Saint Mary's financial aid and scholarships, with the exception of campus employment and some tuition exchange programs, can be applied to the Rome-JCU program.
 Expenses that are not covered include airfare to Rome, local tranportation costs, personal travel and entertainment, meals other than those provided by the JCU cafeteria plan, books and supplies, laundry, and personal expenditures.
+To learn more about this program and associated costs, click the Application Information button and navigate to the program specific budget sheet.

 For more information, contact: